Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/1-call-own-api-aspnet-core-mvc/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.
+This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD CIAM.

 ## Scenario